What Language Do They Speak in Iceland

 Different Foreign Languages Spoken in Iceland

 Icelandic has survived for many years.
-As a Gaelic language, it retained its linguistic homogeny for a long time.
-However, due to the prevalence of Northern trade routes, the linguistic environment is changing a little bit.
+As a Gaelic language, it retained its linguistic homogeneity for a long time.
+However, due to the prevalence of northern trade routes, the linguistic environment is changing a little bit.

-Iceland is an inhabitant of around 332,529 people.
+Iceland has a population of around 387,758 people.
 Approximately 93.2% of that population speaks Icelandic.
 Apart from language purism in the country, Icelanders understand the importance of global and foreign languages.

 You will be amazed to know that different Scandinavian languages and English are mandatory in the Icelandic education system.
 Danish is spoken in Iceland because of its historical ties with Iceland.

-Therefore, at present, there are 0.31% of the total population that speaks Danish.
+Therefore, at present, 0.31% of the total population speaks Danish.
 English is given importance because of its global importance.
 Approximately 0.39% of Icelandic inhabitants speak English.

 German is the third most spoken language in Iceland.
 The largest minority community in Iceland is the Polish community.
 Around 2.71% of people in Iceland speak Polish